 The Role of In-Store Competitive Intelligence

 Since the vast majority of retail sales happen in-store, it’s only natural for brands and retailers to make sure that they are putting their best foot forward in brick and mortar stores.
 This means that competitive monitoring is a must.
-In 2017 there’s no excuse to be unaware of how competitor displays stack up or how often your competitors run promotions with the plethora of technologies out there aiming to bring this important data to light.
+There’s no excuse to be unaware of how competitor displays stack up or how often your competitors run promotions with the plethora of technologies out there aiming to bring this important data to light.
 In particular, in-store competitive intelligence software is making this retail data actionable.

 As a quick refresher, competitive intelligence is defined as, “The legal and ethical collection and analysis of information regarding the capabilities, vulnerabilities, and intentions of a business competitor.”
 The majority of competitive intelligence is traditionally done through online conjoint studies, pricing studies, or competitive pricing research.
 No option truly depicts the circumstance the shopper has at the actual shelf.
 That would seem to be the most important piece of the puzzle, so how does a brand gather in-store competitive intelligence and how do they use it to their advantage?

 Technologies such as beacons, smart shelves, and sensors are all a step in the right direction for gathering in-store data, whether on your own brand or the competitions’.
 Smart shelves provide a solution for inventory management and automation to allow retailers to proactively stock a product that’s low and avoid the out-of-stock issue altogether.
 Beacon technology can provide an item’s exact location in the store and what items are shelved next to it.

 Still, these technologies do not paint a full picture of what’s happening in the store.
 A customer’s perspective in a physical retail location is a key piece of in-store competitive intelligence.
 Online research provides a hypothetical shopping circumstance, but the data you need helps illuminate what’s happening when the customer is actually shopping for your product.